jackphillips96/KDD_Project_COVID19/README.md

 As pandemic has spread across the globe, the virus has left a trail of deaths across continents and countries.
 Death numbers in Europe and North America are now much larger than in Asia.
 Where in Latin America, Caribbean and South America a number of  cases are still rising along with deaths.
 Different continents and countries  epidemics followed different trajectories however certain territories have been affected more than others.

-In our project we decided to look at the life expectancy,  by country, where the population is greater than one million and confirm that there is a relationship between age of people that were infected by the virus and death rate.
+In our project we decided to look at the life expectancy,  by country, where the population is greater than ten million and confirm that there is a relationship between age of people that were infected by the virus and death rate.

 Research Question: